ppOverheat/Graph/README.md

 - The source code has been checked by the static analyzer cppcheck, as well as the style linter cpplint.

-> The program was written according to principles of structured programming E. Dijkstra.
+> The program was written according to the principles of structured programming E. Dijkstra.